 Are you thinking: What’s the big deal, what difference does it make whether we call them dreams or goals?
 I’m glad you asked.
 Here’s one of the dictionary’s definitions for dream.
 Dream – An idea or hope that is impractical or unlikely ever to be realized; idle hope.

 Now let’s look at the way the word goal is defined and see which one is the most appropriate label for the three things you wrote down.
 Goal – Something that somebody wants to achieve or accomplish; something to aim for.

 Clearly, if the three things on your list are to have any chance of becoming part of your reality, it would be better to refer to them as goals.

 Goals involve intention

 Unlike dreams, goals are something we aim for.
 That implies several things.
-The most important is, we intend to reach them.
-We have set our sights on them and they are now part of our focus.
-As a result, we become “goal-oriented.”
+The most important is, we intend to reach reach those goals.
+Calling them goals means that we have set our sights on them and they are now part of our focus.
+As a result these goals, we become “goal-oriented.”

 At this point we have left the realm of “dreams” far behind.
 Having goals is a lot closer to reality than simply dreaming about something.
-Of course, there’s still a big difference between aiming at a goal, and actually achieving it.
+Of course, there’s still a big difference between aiming at our goals, and actually achieving them.